 - Sudden erectile dysfunction

 Getting checked for prostate cancer

-After the age of 30, it’s a good idea to have a regular yearly check-up with your GP who would perform a digital rectal examination on you.
+After the age of 30, it’s a good idea to have a regular yearly check-up with your healthcare provider who can perform a digital rectal examination (DRE) on you.
 This is where your doctor inserts a finger into your bum to check the size and feel of your prostate from inside your rectum.
 It might not sound too appealing, but it’s fast, painless, and can save your life.

 Other than a digital examination, prostate cancer can also be checked for using a type of blood test called a prostate-specific antigen test (PSA test).
 This detects the presence of a particular substance (a particular antigen) that can arise if you have prostate cancer (although prostate cancer isn’t the only cause of high PSA).
 A PSA test can help reveal that you may have prostate cancer, and this can then be followed up with other checks like an MRI scan.

 Your chances of developing prostate cancer increase as you age, particularly when you’re over 50.
 Your ancestry will also play a part.
 Because of this, it’s recommended that you ask your doctor for a regular PSA test if you:

 - Are over 50

 - Are over 45 and have African-Caribbean or African ancestry